psychoinformatics-de/knowledge-base/kbi/0007/index.rst

 This KBI describes a simple approach how any collection of files that are accessible via some URL can be tracked in a DataLad dataset.
-This approach is applicable to a large number of data sources, such as the `Eurostat`_ (the EU's portal on statistics and data on Europe) that supports direct file access via their `bulk download interface`_.
+This approach is applicable to a large number of data sources, such as `Eurostat`_ (the EU's portal on statistics and data on Europe) that supports direct file access via their `bulk download interface`_.